 When one drains the swamp, the ecosystem dies.

 To be sure, the ecosystem went on life support for awhile, riding on the back of the household debt that substituted for stagnant or falling incomes.
 But that joy ride came to an end in 2008 when household debt finally hit the wall, unable to take on more debt with the ever-slimmer incomes still available.

 That wreck we now know as the “Global Financial Crisis,” which sounds better than the “Second Great Depression.”
 Technically, it was an economic depression, but didn’t feel like one since the U.S. Federal Reserve pursued historically unprecedented monetary loosening, a.k.a., “quantitative easing.”

 And now the European Common Bank is pursuing the same easing.

 Precious little of that money found its way into middle-income households.
 Most of it was used to drive up stock and commodity prices, i.e., synthetic inflation, which is price inflation that is not backed by real demand, but rather by completely uninhibited speculation activity.

 However, the ecosystem will eventually die.
 It’s not a matter of “if,” but “when.”

 Yet, central bankers and C-suite pinheads never had to take a class in ecology or biology.
-They can’t appreciate the fact that severed from a functional ecosystem – that is, consumers having access to well-paying jobs – the economic life within dies off.
+They can’t appreciate the fact that severed from a functional ecosystem – that is, employees needing access to well-paying jobs to become customers again without accumulating more debt – the economic life within dies off.

 But the idea of higher wages – or the other side of the same coin, “higher labor costs” – is an affront to corporations and their singular focus on “profit maximization.”